Presidio-Federal/network-discovery-mcp/README.md

 ## Overview

-This service provides lightweight, API-driven network discovery capabilities through five main modules:
+This service provides lightweight, API-driven network discovery capabilities through six main modules:

 1. **SEEDER**: Starts from a known device (seed) and collects potential subnets and candidate IPs via interfaces, VRFs, ARP, CDP/LLDP, and routing tables.
 2. **IP-SCANNER**: Probes for open management ports (default: 22 and 443) across candidate IPs or subnets.
 3. **FINGERPRINTER**: Analyzes hosts discovered by the scanner and infers likely vendor, model, and management protocol without logging in.
 4. **CONFIG-COLLECTOR**: Retrieves each device's running configuration in parallel and stores it as a separate JSON file.
 5. **BATFISH-LOADER**: Builds and loads Batfish snapshots for network analysis and topology extraction.
+6. **TOPOLOGY-VISUALIZER**: Generates interactive HTML visualizations of network topologies using Batfish data.

 The service produces well-structured artifacts for downstream tools (NSO, Batfish, etc.) in a job-scoped workspace.